-The act makes it an offence for an organization to fail to prevent bribery by an employee or supplier – unless it can prove it has taken all reasonable steps to stop it.
+The act makes it an offence for an organisation to fail to prevent bribery by an employee or supplier – unless it can prove it has taken all reasonable steps to stop it.
 Moreover, directors can be held personally and criminally liable for such failures.

-As such, organizations must have clear policies and controls in place or risk being caught up in supplier-related scandals.
+As such, organisations must have clear policies and controls in place or risk being caught up in supplier-related scandals.
 According to Rees, due diligence on suppliers should be carried out before contracts are awarded.

 Contracts judged high risk will require meticulous probing.
 This includes finding out who owns the supplier, checking media coverage, and ensuring that the business, or its owners are not subject to sanctions or registered on international watchlists.